Cannonball Adderley: Early life and career

-Band leader
+Bandleader

-The Cannonball Adderley Quintet featured Cannonball on alto sax and his brother Nat on cornet.
-Cannonball's first quintet was not very successful; however, after leaving Davis' group, he formed another group again with his brother.
+The Cannonball Adderley Quintet featured Cannonball on alto saxophone and his brother, Nat, on cornet.
+Cannonball's first quintet was not very successful; however, after leaving Davis's group, he formed another group again with his brother.
 The new quintet, which later became the Cannonball Adderley Sextet, and Cannonball's other combos and groups, included such noted musicians as saxophonists Charles Lloyd and Yusef Lateef, pianists Bobby Timmons, Barry Harris, Victor Feldman, Joe Zawinul, Sérgio Mendes, Hal Galper, Michael Wolff, and George Duke, bassists Ray Brown, Sam Jones, Walter Booker, and Victor Gaskin, and drummers Louis Hayes and Roy McCurdy.

+This group was considerably more successful; in addition to his inventive and melodic music, Adderley became known for his wryly humorous comments in between songs.
+In Adderley's obituary in The New York Times, he was quoted as saying, "I like a close rapport with my audience … They like it, too.
+It gives them a closer association with what you have to say musically.
+That's healthy.
+Some guys hide behind their horns.
+I do everything but hide behind mine."